 - Read More

-Proper shoe fitting requires an understanding of the biomechanics of the foot and and each of the design characteristics of shoes.
+Proper shoe fitting requires an understanding of the biomechanics of the foot and each of the basic design characteristics of shoes.
 The design characteristics of shoes include the materials of which the shoe is made, the last of the shoe, width, heel to ball measurement and heel to toe measurements.
 Proper fitting creates a marriage between the individual characteristics of the foot and each of the design characteristic of the shoe.
 Specialists who fit shoes are called pedorthists.
 A pedorthist can help match the right shoe with the right activity.
 And as the saying goes, if the shoe fits, wear it.

 The science of shoe fitting, called pedorthics, is centuries old.
 The first documented history of shoe fitting dates back to 1324AD when King Edward II of England decreed that three barley corns would constitute and inch.
 He also stated that one barley corn (1/3") would represent one full shoe size.
 This custom of sizing varied so that numerous arguments ensued and most cobblers went back to the tradition of custom fitting each and every shoe.
 The expense of custom shoes was out of reach for most commoners.
 For the vast majority of the population, shoes consisted of two layers of leather, one thick for the sole and another thin for the top of the shoe.
 The two layers were sewn together for a 'custom' fit.